addyyadiyy/spam-detector-nlp/README.md

 ## Project Overview

-This project develops an Email Spam Detection system using Natural Language Processing (NLP) and Machine Learning techniques.
-The system classifies messages as Spam or Ham (Not Spam).
+This project develops an Email Spam Detection System using Natural Language Processing (NLP) and Machine Learning techniques.
+The system automatically classifies messages as either Spam or Ham (Not Spam) based on their textual content.

+The project demonstrates the complete NLP workflow, including text preprocessing, feature extraction, model training, evaluation, and comparison of multiple machine learning approaches.

 ## Dataset

 SMS Spam Collection Dataset

+SMS Spam Collection Dataset
-* Total Messages: 5572
+Total Messages: 5,572
-* Ham Messages: 4825
+Ham Messages: 4,825
-* Spam Messages: 747
+Spam Messages: 747

+The dataset contains real SMS messages labeled as either spam or ham and is widely used for text classification research.

 ## NLP Techniques

 ### Text Preprocessing

-* Lowercase conversion
+- Lowercase conversion
-* Special character removal
+- Removal of punctuation and special characters
+- Tokenization
-* Stopword removal
+- Stopword removal
-* Stemming
+- Stemming using Porter Stemmer

 ### Feature Extraction